Secure Data Enclave — SDE

 Additionally the SDE has been approved for use of popular restricted datasets including the Bureau of Labor Statistics National Longitudinal Surveys (NLSY) datasets, University of North Carolina Longitudinal Study of Adolescent Health (Add Health) datasets, and European Commission Eurostat restricted economic datasets.

-If increases in CPU, RAM or storage resources are necessary, reach out to [email protected] to request a review by RCS.
+If increases in CPU, RAM, or storage resources are necessary, reach out to [email protected] to request a review by RCS.
 Such changes may incur additional fees to acquire and provide said resources.

 Users must have a UNI and VPN access to use the SDE.
 Outside collaborators can get a UNI and VPN access through appropriate department-level HR status.
 CUIT’s RCS team manages accounts for the SDE for Columbia-affiliated users.